 Use a credit card that offers cashback or rewards points on advertising spend.
 With $1,000+/month in ad spend, you can earn $20-50/month in rewards—free money.

 In Google Ads, go to Tools → Measurement → Conversions → Create Conversion Action.
-Choose 'Website' and define your conversion (form submission, phone call, button click).
+Choose 'Website' and define your conversion (deal-form submission, phone call, investor-inquiry button click).
 Google generates a tracking tag (code snippet).
 Paste this into your website's <head> section or add via Google Tag Manager.
 Test by submitting a form—conversion should appear in Google Ads within 24 hours.

 In n8n, add Google Ads credentials using OAuth2 (requires Google Ads API access—apply at Google Ads Developer Center).
 Once connected, you can pull campaign data, update bids, create/pause campaigns, and upload conversions via n8n workflows.
 Test by pulling a list of active campaigns or updating a keyword bid.

-If Google Ads API access is delayed, use webhook triggers instead: when conversion tag fires, it can POST data to an n8n webhook.
+If Google Ads API access is delayed, use webhook triggers instead: when the conversion tag fires, it can POST data to an n8n webhook.
 This captures leads in real-time without needing full API access.

-Create n8n workflow: Webhook (triggered by Google Ads conversion tag or form submission) → Parse lead data → Check if contact exists in HubSpot → Create/update contact → Tag with Google Ads source and keyword (from UTM parameters) → Send SMS confirmation → Slack alert to agent → Create follow-up task.
+Create n8n workflow: Webhook (triggered by Google Ads conversion tag or form submission) → Parse lead data → Check if contact exists in HubSpot → Create/update contact → Tag with Google Ads source and keyword (from UTM parameters) → Send SMS confirmation → Slack alert to acquisitions analyst → Create follow-up task.

 After 90 days and 50+ conversions, switch from 'Maximize Clicks' to 'Target CPA' bidding.
 Set target to your average CPA over the first 90 days.
-Google's AI will optimize to maintain that CPA while scaling volume.
+Google's AI will optimize to maintain that CPA while scaling volume on low-volume CRE intent.

 Common questions about Google Ads integration